vanandrew/pynipe/CONTRIBUTING.md

 1. Ensure your code follows the project's style guidelines
 2. Update the README.md or documentation with details of changes if appropriate
+3. Make sure all CI checks pass
-3. The pull request will be reviewed by maintainers
+4. The pull request will be reviewed by maintainers
-4. Address any feedback from the review
+5. Address any feedback from the review
-5. Once approved, your pull request will be merged
+6. Once approved, your pull request will be merged

+## Continuous Integration

+We use GitHub Actions for continuous integration.
+The CI pipeline:

+1. Runs tests on multiple Python versions
+2. Checks code style with black and ruff
+3. Builds the package to ensure it can be distributed

+All pull requests must pass the CI checks before they can be merged.

 ## Coding Standards